PropForth6/PropForth6/doc/README-setup-notes.txt

 [code]
 export PATH=$PATH:/usr/local/go/bin
 [/code]

+Notice: Now when you type "go" into the command prompt, the response is now the go help menu.
+Success!
+If you start a later session and do not see the help menu you may need to EXPORT the environment variable for the session.

 *********************************************************************
 3. set up GIT so you can send your changes back out to the rest of us